 Students who declare environmental science majors must complete NATSC 103 and Lab with a grade of C- or higher in order to continue in the program.

-Environmental Science majors pursuing the I degree must complete two semesters of calculus and one semester of Biostatistics.
+Environmental Science majors pursuing the Bachelor of Science degree must complete two semesters of calculus and one semester of Biostatistics.
 The Bachelor of Arts degree requires MATH 250 and MATH 136 or above.
 A paper or other evidence of the student’s ability to conduct investigations, use library resources, and write a report following a standard format is required in each advanced-level course.
 A 200 - level Critical Writing course is prerequisite to advanced courses and should be completed prior to the junior year.

 Environmental Science majors must satisfy all University Core Curriculum requirements and the College speech requirement, COMM 210.
 In addition, environmental science majors must successfully complete the following courses and sufficient electives to total 120 credits.
 Majors are encouraged to apply electives toward a minor or second major.